bill22290/Kickstarter/README.md

 ```
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/Rpart_mytree.png)

 Looking at the decision tree we can tell that the most important feature is the amount of USD pledged and the point of delineation is at -1.3 normalized USD pledged.
-The second most important feature is the fundraiser main category where projects with categories = Crafts, Design, Fashion, Food, Games, Journalism, Photography, Publishing and Technology had a better chance of being successful compared to the rest of the population.
+The second most important feature is the fundraiser main category where projects with categories = Crafts, Design, Fashion, Food, Games, Journalism, Photography, Publishing and Technology had a better chance of being successful compared to the rest of the sample.

 Since I normalized the USD pledged column, I want to back into a dollar figure that gives me an idea of what is the point of demarcation where fundraising projects below a certain threshold are much more likely to fail.
 ```